metrorailings/OwlBlog/content/posts/week-5-insights.md

 Travis Fulgham is the real thing, I dare say.

 The Steelers signature running play is when they pull a guard and either a tackle or a tight end around on a lead run play.

+Sheer mismanagement by Philly to close out the first half.